Alyst3r/WotLK-Extensions/README.md

 + Combo point fix - allows every class to utilise combo points
 + More than 12 classes in LFD - original role table stores only 12 (technically 13 if you count ID == 0) class bytes representing LFD roles, this patch expands it to 31; overriden by `LFGRoles` DBC if option is enabled
 + Item mod expansion - normally newly added item mods are not properly displayed by the client, unless you repurpose existing ones; this patch allows adding custom string to the table that wil be read from GlobalStrings.lua (where it also needs to be implemented)
++ WoWTime patch - mandatory patch, fixing issues with incorrect calendar and date (or even client crashes) as soon as 1.1.2031 hits

 **Custom Lua Functions**
 Various new or backported Lua functions - see `Docs` directory for further details.